thhdragon/ff5m/docs/INSTALL.md

 3) Insert the USB flash drive into the printer before powering it on.
 4) The printer will automatically install the update.
 After the installation is finished, you will see a message at the end of the screen.
 5) Eject the USB drive and reboot the printer.
-6) Once the installation is complete, you can verify it by accessing `Fluidd` at `http://PRINTER_IP`.

 **Note**: The mod installer currently requires the printer to be updated to at least version **2.6.5** of the stock Flashforge firmware.
-After installation, the printer will boot into the modified stock system by default.
+After installation, the printer will boot into the modified firmware by default.

-Finally, reboot your printer.
-The mod should now be installed.
 From this point onward, you will receive OTA updates from this repository.

 You can reach services using these addresses: